Musical Snapshots

 Tupac’s Last Photograph

+This article was updated on September 25, 2024 to reflect new evidence and recent developments in the case.
 September 7, 1996, began as a night of celebration and anticipation.
-The energy in Las Vegas was palpable as Mike Tyson faced Bruce Seldon in a boxing bout that drew celebrities and fans alike to the MGM Grand.
-But as the night unfolded, it transformed from a festivity to one of the darkest days in…
+The energy in Las Vegas was palpable as Mike Tyson faced Bruce Seldon in a boxing bout that drew celebrities and fans alike to the MGM…

 Read More